 Sapa is also home to the highest peak in Vietnam, known as Fansipan, which is 3,143 meters at the highest point.

-There are 2 options to getting to the top of Mt.
-Fansipan;
+There are two options for getting to the top of Mt.
+Fansipan:

 HEAVEN’S GATE VIEWPOINT IN SAPA

-About 30 mins north of Sapa is Heaven’s gate viewpoint.
+About 30 minutes north of Sapa town is the Heaven’s Gate viewpoint.
 Prepare for your mind to be blown at the sight of the deep valley and surrounding towering peaks of Sapa.
 A beautiful mountain pass road cuts its way around one of the mountainsides.

 The best time to visit Heaven’s gate viewpoint is at sunset.
 There are a few small eateries known as ‘cafe in the clouds’ where you can grab a drink and some bamboo sticky rice while you enjoy the last rays of the sun setting over the valley.

 Ha Giang is also located in North Vietnam and is renowned for its forested limestone and granite mountains.